 The Council has one Overview and Scrutiny Committee that supports the Council.
 The Overview and Scrutiny Committee plays an important role in reviewing and scrutinising the Council's policies, budget and service delivery.

-The Overview and Scrutiny Committee may also be consulted by Leader/Executive or the Council on upcoming decisions and the development of policy.
+The Overview and Scrutiny Committee may also be consulted by the Council on upcoming decisions and the development of policy.

-The Council operates a 'call-in' process in respect of executive decisions that means decisions that have been made, but not yet implemented can be called in for review by the Overview and Scrutiny Committee.
-The call in process enables the Overview and Scrutiny Committee to make recommendations to the Leader/Executive about decisions that have been called-in.
+The Council operates a 'call-in' process in respect of the more important decisions.
+This means decisions that have been made, but not yet implemented can be reviewed by the Overview and Scrutiny Committee.
+The call-in process enables the Overview and Scrutiny Committee to make recommendations to a Committee or full Council about decisions that have been called-in.

-To reinforce the key role that the Overview and Scrutiny Committee plays in policy development and scrutiny, it meets two weeks after the Executive.
 The Overview and Scrutiny Committee has the power to appoint task and finish groups which carry out a specific piece of work and at its conclusion, the task and finish group reports back to the Committee.